-In this annual tax webinar, available on-demand in 2021, learn about the connection between health coverage and taxes for your clients.
-Presenters from the ACE TA Center and NASTAD explain how to help your clients prepare to file their 2020 taxes including which clients need to file based on their 2020 health coverage, what documents they should gather in preparation for filing, and tips for documenting any changes to their health coverage status due to the COVID-19 pandemic.
+Taxes play a critical role in making your clients’ health coverage more affordable.
+This annual orientation webinar explains how to help clients prepare to file their 2021 taxes including which clients need to file taxes based on their 2021 health coverage, what documents they should gather in preparation for filing, and tips for documenting any changes to their health coverage status.

-The Basics of Medicare for Ryan White HIV/AIDS Program Clients (April 22, 2020)
+The Basics of Medicare Eligibility for Ryan White HIV/AIDS Program (RWHAP) Clients (January 17, 2023)

 In part one of this webinar series, learn about Medicare eligibility and the enrollment pathways for people with HIV.
 Presenters describe each of the parts of Medicare (A, B, C, and D) and what they cover, the differences between Original Medicare and Medicare Advantage, and Medicare prescription drug coverage as well as changes to the Medicare enrollment periods effective January 1, 2023.

 Medicare Enrollment and Coverage for Ryan White HIV/AIDS Program (RWHAP) Clients (January 31, 2023)

 In part two of this webinar series, learn best practices for providing Medicare enrollment support, common enrollment challenges, and penalties associated with Medicare enrollment.
 Presenters describe how RWHAPs can work with their State Health Insurance Assistance Programs (SHIP) to provide enrollment assistance to clients, how staff can become certified SHIP counselors, and how the Medicare Savings Program and Extra Help program can provide financial help.